 When you know what your potential clients are looking for, it's much easier to create targeted website content aligned with answers and information those potential clients crave.
 You can't succeed without knowing what the reader needs.

-It’s not just about finding what people are searching for when you start with keyword research, though.
+It's not just about finding what people are searching for when you perform keyword research, though.